Tackling health inequalities and driving social justice through radical interdisciplinarity

 What is GW4 Crucible?

-GW4 Crucible brings together 30 competitively selected future research leaders to explore how you can enhance your career by working with researchers in other disciplines on a themed research topic.
+GW4 Crucible brings together 30 competitively selected future research leaders to explore how you can enhance your career by working with researchers in radically different disciplines on a themed research topic.

-The new hybrid programme will include two in-person residential (two-day) labs, as well as four online masterclasses (see below for dates)*.
-Through these, you will explore working in an interdisciplinary and collaborative way and will have the chance to connect with expert guest speakers, enhancing your professional networks and visibility.
+The hybrid programme will include two in-person residential (two-day) labs, as well as four online masterclasses (see below for dates)*.
+Through these, you will explore working collaboratively with peers from vastly different disciplines to your own, while also connecting with expert guest speakers, enhancing your professional networks and visibility.

 GW4 Crucible is an excellent opportunity for you to consider new approaches to your research and its impact, to enhance your leadership potential and career development, and to network with peers and experts from across GW4 and beyond.